Chef spooning sauce onto slices of turkey

 Use a thermometer to check the internal temperature.
 There are many types of thermometers available for use in commercial kitchens, the most common of which is the probe thermometer, sometimes known as a bi-couple thermometer.
 Probe thermometers measure the internal temperature of food through a metal stem.

 To check poultry with a probe thermometer, insert the stem into the thickest part of the poultry, making sure to avoid any bones.
 When cooking whole birds, such as turkey, check the internal temperature by inserting the thermometer in the thigh, the wing, and the thickest part of the breast.
-When finished, clean and sanitize the thermometer before using again.
+When finished, clean, sanitize and disinfect the thermometer before using again.

 How to handle poultry with stuffing or breading